balderdashy/sails-docs/contributing/code-submission-guidelines.md

 Sails adapters translate Waterline query syntax into the lower-level language of the integrated database, and they take the results from the database and map them to the response expected by Waterline, the Sails framework's ORM.
 While creating a new adapter should not be taken lightly, in many cases, writing an adapter is not as hard as it sounds (i.e. you usually end up wrapping around an existing NPM package), and it's a great way to get your feet wet with contributing to the ORM hook in Sails, and to the Waterline code base.

 Before starting work on a new adapter, just make sure and do a thorough search on npm, Google and Github to check that someone else hasn't already started working on the same thing.
-Read more about adapters in the [relevant part of the Sails.js docs](http://sailsjs.org/documentation/concepts/extending-sails/adapters).
+Read more about adapters in [Concepts > Extending Sails > Adapters](http://sailsjs.org/documentation/concepts/extending-sails/adapters).

 #### Contributing to a hook